Your needle alignment is NOT broken - Singer Quantum Stylist 9960

 While working on a project, I was doing something dodgy like trying to sew one million layers of fabric using an ancient needle.
 Not sure when the last time I cleaned my machine was.
 This resulted in the machine skipping and all the thread tangling up.

-Things I tried that didn't work:
+What I tried (that didn't work):

 The first time this happened, I decided to call it a day.
 Next day I set up the machine again, and was surprised to see everything worked.